cityplanningtechdotcom/GeorgeCastillio.github.io/index.md

 The following tutorial covers how to use the Houston Homeless Map.
 It is 30 seconds long **this isn’t the real tutorial, it’s still in construction.**

 <iframe width="400" height="315" src="https://www.youtube.com/embed/N-5FCICaMyM" frameborder="0" allowfullscreen></iframe>

-I also want to add a feed to the map based on mobile feedings similar to mobile loaves and fishes as seen here: http://mlf.org/truck-schedules/

 **GOOGLE + SOCIAL MEDIA SITE**
 Go to the Houston Homeless Map Community Google + site <br>